igorbenic/pets/readme.txt

 Make sure you have set the donation form under Pets > Settings > Give.

 == Changelog ==

+= 0.5.0 =
+- Fields can now also be defined as searchable and they'll appear in the search form.
+- Pet Locations

 = 0.4.1 =
 - Fixing error when donating for pets where sponsors would cause a fatal error.